aliajafari/eriks-digital/README.md

 # Test Assignment for Eriks-Digitals

-It's a Test Assignment with React for Eriks-Digitals Company.
+It's a Test Assignment with React for Eriks-Digitals Company based on their documents.
 ## Stacks

  - React